sentenial/developer-docs/pages/prodInstantPayments/ip_accountapilisttx.md

 summary: "Use this service to retrieve transactions for a date range."
 sidebar: ip_sidebar
 permalink: ip_accountapilisttx.html
-folder: prodNuapay
+folder: prodInstantPayments
 toc: false
 ---

 ## API Details

 {% include note.html content="Before using this API request you must first retrieve the URI (the account identifier - {accountId}) for your Origix IP technical account.
 See [List Account](ip_accountapilist.html)." %}

  The List Transactions service retrieves transactions for a required date range.